 Japan is our largest market and accounted for approximately 23% of total revenue in 2012.
 We offer most of our Nu Skin and Pharmanex products in Japan.
 In addition, both product categories include a limited number of locally developed products sold exclusively in our Japanese market.
-In the first quarter of 2012, we introduced our ageLOC R anti-aging nutritional supplements in Japan through a regional limited-time offer.
-In the second half of 2012, a regional limited-time offer of our ageLOC Galvanic Spa Body Shaping Gel and ageLOC Dermatic Effects Body Contouring Lotion generated strong growth in this market.
+In the first quarter of 2012, we introduced our ageLOC R^2 antiaging nutritional supplements in Japan through a regional limited-time offer.
+In the second half of 2012, a regional limited-time offer of our ageLOC Galvanic Body Spa together with our ageLOC Galvanic Spa Body Shaping Gel and ageLOC Dermatic Effects Body Contouring Lotion generated strong growth in this market.

 The direct selling environment in Japan continues to be difficult due to a general decline of the direct selling industry and regulatory and media scrutiny over the last several years.
-Please refer to "Business - Government Regulation" and "Risk Factors" for a discussion of risks and uncertainties associated with challenges in the Japan market.
+Please refer to "Business-Government Regulation" and "Risk Factors" for a discussion of risks and uncertainties associated with challenges in the Japan market.

 In South Korea, we offer most of our Nu Skin and Pharmanex products.
-We introduced our ageLOC R anti-aging nutritional supplements and ageLOC Galvanic Body Spa and related products in South Korea through regional limited-time offers in the first and fourth quarters of 2012, respectively.
+We introduced our $ageLOC\ R^2$ anti-aging nutritional supplements and $ageLOC\ Galvanic\ Body\ Spa$ and related products in South Korea through regional limited-time offers in the first and fourth quarters of 2012, respectively.